 If you’re contemplating moving or shipping to the USA, there’s probably only one thing uppermost in your mind – your new life in an exciting new country.
 And who could blame you?
 But what about the bit that precedes it – the move itself?

-Moving to any new country has potential pitfalls, and like every other country, relocating to the USA has its own particular requirements when it comes to immigration, especially post 9/11, since when there has been a marked shift of emphasis for US Customs.
+Moving to any new country has potential pitfalls, and like every other country, moving to the USA from the UK has its own particular requirements when it comes to immigration, especially post 9/11, since when there has been a marked shift of emphasis for US Customs.

 For example, following the Bioterrorism Act of 2002, you would be well advised to wave farewell to your wine cellar or prized malt whisky collection.
 And did you know that far from saving you money, packing some goods yourself rather than leaving it to the experts could actually cost you, as well as causing additional delays at US Customs?
 For a start, if it’s not on the remover’s inventory then it will not be covered by the insurance.
 And it will almost certainly arouse Customs’ suspicions – why have you decided to pack these items yourself?
 That will incur a full Customs investigation, which takes time and you will be charged a fee.